-Half Router: The Brouter can act has an AppleTalk Half Router on PPP and Serial Line Protocol serial lines to support interoperability with other vendor's routers.
+Half Router: The Brouter can act as an AppleTalk Half Router on PPP and Serial Line Protocol serial lines to support interoperability with other vendors' routers.
 By default, the Brouter is configured as a Half Router, meaning that it is not assigned an AppleTalk address.
 Both the network number and the AppleTalk node number are set to 0.

-Frame Relay Support: The Brouter supports routing of AppleTalk Phase I and Phase II over Frame Relay networks.
+Frame Relay Support: The Brouter supports routing of AppleTalk Phase 1 and Phase 2 over Frame Relay networks.
 AppleTalk ARP will correctly resolve MAC addresses, but configuration of AppleTalk Node and Network numbers onto specific DLCIs is also supported.
 The Frame Relay network must be full mesh in order for AppleTalk traffic to be forwarded correctly.
 AppleTalk is not supported over X.25.